11 Different Types of Docile Chicken Breeds

 by JumpV is licensed under CC BY 2.0

 They make great pets and are good egg-layers, producing up to 200 eggs annually.
-Brahmas come in various colors, including black, white, buff, and partridge.
+Brahmas come in various colors: black, white, buff, and partridge.

 If you’re looking for a calm and friendly chicken breed, Brahma is a great choice!

-The hens lay about 200 eggs yearly, which can be good for larger families or people who often want fresh eggs.
+The hens lay about 200 eggs yearly, which can benefit larger families or people who often want fresh eggs.

 Another downside is that some say the chickens may not do well with cold weather and should be kept indoors during the winter.